GiannettaGerardo/2Auth/README.md

     ```yaml
     2Auth:
       jwt:
-        # 8 hours in milliseconds.
+        # Time before the JWT expires (in milliseconds).
+If empty, default is 8 hours.
         time-validity-in-millis: 28800000
-        # 24 hours in milliseconds.
+        # Time before renewing the key used to sign JWTs (in milliseconds).
+If empty, default is 24 hours.
         key-time-validity-in-millis: 86400000
     ```